 Hot water- hot-water typically contains higher levels of lead and should be tested in unusual circumstances where hot-water may be drawn for cooking purposes.

-Copper- since copper is a regulated contaminant that sometimes co-occurs with lead contamination, particularly with copper plumbing, it is common to include copper in the lab analyses as it doesn't add much additional to the cost.
+Copper- since copper is a regulated contaminant that sometimes co-occurs with lead contamination, particularly with copper plumbing, it is common to include copper in the lab analyses.
+It is also commonly analyzed with lead as a corrosion control indicator.
+High levels of copper can indicate inadequate levels of corrosion control and suggest lead levels could be lowered with corrective action.

 For more information, please